CUBRID/cubrid-manual/en/sql/transaction.rst

     A shcema lock is acquired when executing DDL work.

-    *   **Schema stability lock, SCH-S**
+    *   **Schema stability lock, SCH_S_LOCK**

         This lock is acquired during compiling a query and it guarantees that the schema which is included in this query is not changed.

-    *   **Schema modification lock, SCH-M**
+    *   **Schema modification lock, SCH_M_LOCK**

         This lock is acquired during running DDL(ALTER/CREATE/DROP) and it protects that other transactions access the modified schema.

-    Some DDL operation like ALTER, CREATE INDEX does not acquire SCH-M lock directly.
+    Some DDL operation like ALTER, CREATE INDEX does not acquire SCH_M_LOCK directly.
 For example, CUBRID operates type checking about filtering expression when you create a filtered index; during this term, the lock which is kept to the target table is SCH-S like other type checking operations.
 The method has a strength to increase the concurrency by allowing other transaction's operation during DDL operation's compilation.

     However, it also has a weakness not to avoid a deadlock when DDL operations are operated at the same table at the same time.
 A deadlock case by SCH-S lock is as follows.